 What are the pros?
-Very productive
+Tastes like a real tomato

 Would you recommend this product to a friend?